-- The Bank is involved with entities that may meet the definition of VIEs; however these entities are generally subject to specialized investment company accounting, which does not require the consolidation of investments, including VIEs. - The Bank invests in securities generally issued by third parties which may meet the definition of VIEs (e.g., issuers of asset-backed securities).
+- The Bank provides financing and lending-related services to a wide spectrum of clients, including certain third-party-sponsored entities that may meet the definition of a VIE.
+The Bank does not control the activities of these entities and does not consolidate these entities.
+The Bank's maximum loss exposure, regardless of whether the entity is a VIE, is generally limited to loans and lending-related commitments which are reported and disclosed in the same manner as any other third-party transaction. - The Bank is involved with entities that may meet the definition of VIEs; however these entities are generally subject to specialized investment company accounting, which does not require the consolidation of investments, including VIEs. - The Bank invests in securities generally issued by third parties which may meet the definition of VIEs (e.g., issuers of asset-backed securities).
 In general, the Bank does not have the power to direct the significant activities of these entities and therefore does not consolidate these entities.
-Refer to Note 11 for further information on the Bank's investment securities portfolio. - The Bank also invests in and provides financing, lending-related services and other services to VIEs sponsored by third parties.
+Refer to Note 11 for further information on the Bank's investment securities portfolio. - The Bank also invests in and provides financing and other services to VIEs sponsored by third parties.
 Refer to page 102 of this Note for more information on the VIEs sponsored by third parties.